 Debugging Binaries with GDB

-GDB is shipped with the GNU toolset.
-It is a debugging tool used in Linux environments.
-The term GDB stands for GNU Debugger.
-In our previous protostar stack0 walkthrough tutorial, we used GDB many times.
-So in this post, I'm going to explain how to use a Linux debugger for debugging and analyzing a binary file.
+So in this post, I'm going to explain how to use a Linux debugger for debugging and analyze a binary file.
 If you are planning to learn reverse engineering, malware analysis, or exploit development you must be familiar with debuggers.
-To understand the Disassembly and stack etc, I suggest you read the following tutorials

-Starting the debugging.
+- Starting the debugging

-We can open a binary inside GDB with the command gdb ./[binary_file].
-Here binary_name is the name of the file we want to debug.
-You may see the following screen after this command.
-However in general we don't need this banner.
+However, in general, we don't need this banner.
 If you think it disturbs you, you may use quiet mode.
 It prevents GDB from showing this welcome banner.

 gdb -q ./stack0

-So guys our next step is to disassemble the binary and understand the architecture of the program.
+So guys, our next step is to disassemble the binary and understand the architecture of the program.

 Disassemble a binary.

-There are two main Assembly syntax styles called Intel syntax and AT&T syntax.
-In the following image, you can see both of them.
 You can select one of them as your preference.
 I think Intel syntax is clear and easy to understand.
-So in my disassembled, I prefer to use Intel Assembly syntax.
-By default, gdb uses AT&T assembly syntax.
-We can switch to Intel assembly syntax by entering the following command.
+So in my disassembly, I prefer to use Intel Assembly syntax.

 set disassembly-flavor intel

-If you want to switch back use the command set disassembly-flavor intel If you feel it is bearing to switch to syntax every time you start GDB, you can permanently switch to Intel syntax by editing the gdbinit file.
-This file is located in your home folder.
-So enter the following command.
+If you feel it is boring to switch syntax every time you start GDB, you can permanently switch to Intel syntax by editing the .gdbinit

 echo 'set disassembly-flavor intel' > ~/.gdbinit